Gold Plating

 Gold Plating Specifications

 MIL-G-45204 and ASTM B 488 are the prime gold plating specifications.
 They define three types of gold deposits produced by electroplating.
-Types I, II, and III are categorized as to purity and Knoop hardness.
+Types I, II, and III refer to purity while grades A,B,C,D refer to Knoop hardness.

 Gold - MIL-G-45204 / Types I, II, III